The Best Spinach Artichoke Dip

 Recipe Source: from Mel’s Kitchen Cafe

-Recipe originally published January 2010; updated Dec 2018 with new pictures, recipe notes, etc. The video in this post was made in partnership with Inspo
+Recipe originally published January 2010; updated Dec 2018 and again in January 2025 with new pictures, recipe notes, etc.

 This is INCREDIBLE!
 I was craving it this weekend but have never made it before.
 Naturally, I came to your website to find a recipe because I knew it wouldn’t disappoint.
 And it definitely did not disappoint!
 It was a big hit at our family dinner last night and I’m drooling just thinking about making it again.
 Thanks for speaking my love language, which is good food! 😉 You’re the BEST, Mel!